 Virginia law is quite specific about who may obtain copies of certain police records, accident reports, record checks, fingerprinting services and photographs.
 If you are eligible to receive such reports, they are normally available from the Chesterfield County Police Records Unit.
 These offices are open from 8:30 a.m.- 4 p.m.
 Monday-Friday, excluding holidays.
-Records Customer Service is located at the main entrance of Chesterfield County Police Headquarters, 10001 Iron Bridge Road, Chesterfield, Virginia 23832.
+Records Customer Service is located at the Eanes-Pittman Public Safety Training Center, 6610 Public Safety Way, Chesterfield, Virginia 23832.
+Customers should enter the Police Training Office and ask to speak to a records representative.
 Questions about the availability of a report or service may be directed to the Records Unit at 804-748-1260.

 Requests may be mailed to: